 Robotic surgeries have increased dramatically in popularity around the world, as this technology offers surgeons more dexterity and 3D high resolution visuals.
 It can also provide direct benefits for the patient, as it is a minimally invasive option that can greatly reduce a hospital stay and recovery time.
 Until recently, many conditions required traditional, large incisional surgery.
 Robotic technology has been shown to offer improved patient outcomes and satisfaction, specifically with shortened length of stay, smaller scarring, less blood loss, less pain and easier/faster recovery and is most commonly used in hernia repair, bariatrics and prostatectomies.
 With these factors in mind, it’s easy to assume robotics are the better choice when it comes to patient care, but hospitals must examine closely these assumptions to determine if the robotic procedures are profitable as well as beneficial to the patient.

-As a supply chain operations consulting director with almost 15 years’ experience in health care, I am responsible for clinical supply integration to reduce unnecessary variation in procedures, lowering cost per case and optimizing utilization to improve patient care.
+As an Advisory Solutions consulting director with almost 15 years’ experience in health care, I am responsible for clinical supply integration to reduce unnecessary variation in procedures, lowering cost per case and optimizing utilization to improve patient care.
 Most recently, I worked with a hospital system to identify practice pattern variation and provide savings opportunities.
 After the hospital provided information on cost, quality and outcomes, I noted a large disparity in cost between robotic and incisional laparoscopic procedures.
 To investigate this potential opportunity further, I gathered these key data points:

 - Cost per case